Need for Speed: The Run: Development

 Since the release of Undercover, Black Box had been working on another entry to the franchise, presumably continuing the action focused street-racing gameplay of Black Box's previous titles.
 This game had an extended development window to give the developers a chance to create a game that "could really blow the doors off the category".
 It was confirmed that the game would feature a fictional storyline and characters.
 The game was first hinted early in November 2010 by Senior Vice President of EA Games Europe, Patrick Söderlund in an interview with Eurogamer, before the release of Hot Pursuit.
 Söderlund stated he wanted to alternate developers to give them time to make a good game.
-Eurogamer's Robert Purchese asked, "You say there will be an arcade NFS game every year in November, but next year's game won't be developed by Criterion.
+Eurogamers Robert Purchese asked, "You say there will be an arcade NFS game every year in November, but next year's game won't be developed by Criterion.
 Is it Black Box?", Söderlund stated "You can assume that, yes.
 Yes.
 I would say so, yes."

 "This is the year that Need for Speed goes to the next level.
 We think that Need for Speed: The Run is going to surprise people with its intense, thrilling story and big action feel.
 But the game would be nothing without hot cars and crazy-fast chases.
 So that is what we're delivering — explosive racing that will have players flirting with disaster at 200-miles an hour."